 What do you do when you want to dye your hair from the comfort of your home?
 Choose developer carefully with the right oxidant.
 When using a permanent hair dye then using a developer becomes essential.

-Hair developer and hair dye aren’t just for covering grey but also for adding appealing colors to your natural hair color.
+Hair developer and hair dyes aren’t just for covering grey but also for adding appealing colors to your natural hair color.
 But there are few mistakes you might commit when using a developer.

 How much developer should be used in hair color dye?

-When your dye is wet and runny in nature, then you have added more amount of developer and if you have dry kind of dye then it is less.
-Not adding right amount of developer can result in your hair being flat or extra light in colour.
+When your dye is wet and runny in nature, then you have added more amount of developer and if you have a dry kind of dye then it is less.
+Not adding the right amount of developer can result in your hair being flat or extra light in color.

 |Type of hair dye||Amount of developer|

 |For no lift color and when you want to add a tint of color to the same lightness of hair color||10 vol developer|

 |Hair color lifter by 1 or 2 levels||20 vol developer|

 |Hair color lifter by 3 or 4 levels (for deeper and lighter colors)||30 vol developer|